swatisahay/laundary-website/README.md

   * Swati Sahay

 ## Description
- An interactive dynamic webpage for laundry services
+ A dynamic interactive webpage for laundry services
 ## Setup

   * Git clone the file